oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

 | ipv6-net     | Array  | Binary IPv6 address and Integer prefix length as specified in [[RFC 4291](#rfc4291)] Section 2.3 |
 | tag-uuid     | Array  | Tag portion is a String, UUID portion is a 128-bit (16 byte) binary value |

-The `ipv4-net` and `ipv6-net` format options impose several constraints when applied to an Array type:
+The `ipv4-net` and `ipv6-net` format options impose constraints appropriate for their respective address type:

 * Specifies the Binary element of the Array to be 32 or 128 bits, respectively
 * Constrains the Integer prefix value to a range of 0..32 or 0..128, respectively